danielj0nes/BreakBuddy/README.md

 # BreakBuddy
-A personalised break reminder utility built with Electron.
+A personalised break reminder utility built with Electron

-BreakBuddy allows the user to create and customise an animated character that reminds them of when best to take a break.
+BreakBuddy allows the user to create and customise an animated character that reminds them of when best to take a break

 The character cycles between different facial expressions and animations (gradually increasing from lower to higher intrusiveness), which represent the time elapsed until a break should be taken.
-The break interval timer can be flexibly set by the user (default 60 minutes).
+The break interval timer can be flexibly set by the user (default 60 minutes)

 ## To do / in progress
-* CSS theme for character creation screen
-* Build on intrusiveness levels e.g., what happens after `x` minutes - resize the character?
-Move it around unwillingly?
-* What happens after the user set break timer is passed?
-Reset or just hold it until a break is taken?
+* Extend and improve intrusiveness functionality - currently the intrusiveness just involves increasing size, transparency, a simple taskbar notification, and moving the character around
+* Improve the taskbar notification - use different messages

 ## Done
 * Parse character resources via `character_scraper.py`